 One of the most essential functions of any governmental entity is being a good steward of the citizens' tax dollars.
-The adoption of a budget demonstrates accountability for the money the taxpayer has entrusted to it.
-The adoption of the City's annual budget, along with the adoption of its ad valorem tax rate, are two of the most essential functions you will be asked to consider during your tenure as a member of the Council.
-These actions are governed by two State of Texas statutes.
+Adopting a budget demonstrates accountability for the money the taxpayer has entrusted to it.
+The adoption of the City's annual budget and its ad valorem tax rate are two of the most essential functions you will be asked to consider during your tenure as a member of the Council.
+Two States of Texas statutes govern these actions.
 The first, Chapter 102 of the Texas Local Government Code (LGC), regulates the mechanism for the adoption of the City's annual budget.
-In contrast, the adoption of the City's property tax rate is governed by the second statute, Chapter 26 of the Texas Property Tax Code (Tax Code).
-Each of the statutes has specific timetables, notice requirements, and hearing requirements.
+In contrast, the City's property tax rate adoption is governed by the second statute, Chapter 26 of the Texas Property Tax Code (Tax Code).
+Each statute has specific timetables, notice requirements, and hearing requirements.